-The Urban Bourbon Half Marathon presents Louisville-area walkers and runners an exciting opportunity to focus their training efforts on completing a 13.1 mile running and walking event to be held on Oct.
-22nd.
-This year's race celebrates and promotes 200 years of Louisville and Kentucky distilling history; combined with a half marathon route that starts and finishes in downtown Louisville in front of the Evan Williams Bourbon Experience on Main Street.
+On Oct.
+21, 2017, the Urban Bourbon Half Marathon presented by Jim Beam® will offer Louisville-area walkers and runners an exciting experiential event on which to focus their training efforts.
+This year's race celebrates and promotes 200 years of Louisville and Kentucky distilling history; combined with a half marathon route that starts and finishes in downtown Louisville on Main Street.
 The course again follows the Scenic Loop in Cherokee Park and passes some of Louisville's memorable landmarks.
-The Urban Bourbon Half Marathon is restricted to those age 21 and older; participants must be age 21 by Oct.
-22, 2016.
+The Urban Bourbon Half Marathon presented by Jim Beam® is restricted to those age 21 and older; participants must be age 21 by Oct.
+21, 2017.

-Your decision to participate in our sixth annual half marathon should be a source of pride and anticipation, regardless of your level of skill or previous accomplishment in races of any distance.
+Your decision to participate in our seventh annual half marathon should be a source of pride and anticipation, regardless of your level of skill or previous accomplishment in races of any distance.
 It has been said there is strength in numbers, and as you train toward Oct.
-22, you will find plenty of support with fellow runners, walkers and the experts of our official training program.
+21, you will find plenty of support with fellow runners, walkers and the experts of our official training program.
 Designed by KentuckyOne Health Sports Medicine, it is a tried-and-true program that gives you the best tools and tips necessary to perform at an optimum level.
 This 12-week training program allows you to put forth your best effort in the event and, by participating in the training program, we are confident that you will not just survive, but thrive as you cross the finish line.